mrmeku/HTfloML/README.md

   * Leaf elements placement
     * On one line if shorter than the character limit.

-HTFLOML uses a default character limit of 100 and an indent size of 2 spaces.
+HTfloMl uses a default character limit of 100 and an indent size of 2 spaces.
 Opening tags increment the indent level and closing tags decrement the indent level.

 Installation